ph1go/eth2_daily_tracker/README.md

 To do
 =====
-- Add detailed view (per validator earnings etc)
+- Add support for exporting to CSV